scriptorron/indi_pylibcamera/README.md

 ## Requirements and installation
 Some packages need to be installed with apt-get:
-- `libcamera` (if not already installed).
+- `libcamera` and `libcamera-apps` (if not already installed).
 You can test libcamera and the support for your camera with:
   ```commandline
   libcamera-hello --list-cameras